vallard/K8sClass/03/README.md

-# Segment 4 - Verification
+# 03 - Exploring Kubernetes

 Now that cluster is up, you should have access to it using `kubectl` commands.
 Let's take a look at our system.